gluobe/container-ci-workshop-hogent/labs/05-creating-a-docker-cluster.md

 Paste this command into the `#general` Slack channel (state if this is for the ODD or EVEN cluster)

-## Joining an existing Docker Swarm cluster
+## Task 2: Joining an existing Docker Swarm cluster

 All odd nodes (node03, node05,...) need to join the cluster initialized by node01.
 All even nodes (node04, node06,...) need to join the cluster initialized by node02.